t0bst4r/matterbridge-home-assistant-addon/README.md

 This Home Assistant Add-On populates entities of the home assistant instance as a Matter-bridge.

+# Supported Entity Domains
+See the main project for a [list of supported entities](https://github.com/t0bst4r/matterbridge-home-assistant?tab=readme-ov-file#supported-entities).

 # Installation

 Open Home Assistant and navigate to the addon settings.